Donnzh/polymer-reminder/README.md

 ```
-The reminder object should have three properties:
+The reminder object will have three properties:
 `{title:"", details:"", due:""}`